harishks/streaming-aggregator/Apps/StreamingAggregator/README.md

 <li>Stream processing engine supports “atleast-once” processing guarantee.</li>
 <li>The streaming job under consideration is throughput intensive and not compute intensive.
 Compute intensive jobs would need per-task optimizations,
 whereas throughput intensive streams are amenable to horizontal scaling techniques. </li>
-<li>Streams consist of offsets, which can be used to replay the stream from any given point.
+<li>Data sources are persistent and consist of offsets, which can be used to replay the stream from any given point.
 This assumption helps replay the data if the job needs any re-processing logic.</li>
 <li>The streaming application/job under consideration does not have `m:1` style operator logic which involves data shuffling stage.</li>
 <li>A given task consumes data only from “one” partition and does not have the need to read from multiple partitions and/or different streams in order to satisfy the job
 requirements.
 Effectively this would mean that, we are not considering a job that can perform `JOIN` operation from multiple input streams.